 UVM Health Network–CVMC follows ethical behavior in its care, treatment, and services and business practices.

-Each patient will receive a written statement of their rights upon admission.
+Each and/or designated surrogate will receive a written statement of their rights upon admission.
 Statements of patient rights and responsibilities are also posted throughout the organization and are available upon request at patient registration.

 AS A PATIENT YOU HAVE THE RIGHT TO: